Hilda Annetta Walker: Career

 Walker's London working address was Wychcombe Studios near Haverstock Hill, then a studio at Cranley Gardens, Kensington.
 She was a Fellow of the Royal Society of Arts.
-She was also a member of the Forum Club and an Associate of the Society of Women Artists between 1951 and 1958.
+She was also a member of the New Society of Artists, a member of the Forum Club and an Associate of the Society of Women Artists between 1951 and 1958.
 In her native Yorkshire, Walker was "known for her sculptures and painted panels," also for her oil paintings and watercolours, especially views of Wharfedale, and portraits of horses, and for her miniatures and print-making.
 Her many bronze and marble sculptures were portraits and figures, however some existing versions are reproductions of her work.
 She was a figurative artist.
 She said, "In spite of the sneers of the highbrow against any pictures being photographic ... some of us wish that the modernistic daubs we sometimes see were considerably more so.
 We should then know without consulting our catalogues what they really represent".

 A print of Walker's painting A Prairie Fire was published in The Boy's Own Paper in the 19th century.